 - Mental analgesia: This method expands on the notion of mental anaesthesia and includes visualizing an injection of a potent pain reliever, such as morphine, into the painful spot.
 Morphine is an example of this type of pain reliever.
 Imagine the brain releasing a large quantity of endorphins, which are the natural substances that the body produces to relieve pain, and having that material go to the parts that are in pain.

 - Transfer.
-Putting a hand that is not painful on a place that is painful and using one’s thoughts to induce changed sensations in that hand, such as heat, cold, or anaesthesia, and then placing that hand on the part that is painful.
+Putting a hand that is not painful in a place that is painful and using one’s thoughts to induce changed sensations in that hand, such as heat, cold, or anesthesia, and then placing that hand on the part that is painful.
 The idea is that this pleasant, changed sensation will subsequently be conveyed to the hurting location.

-- Age regression and progression: Using the power of one’s imagination to project oneself forwards or backwards in time to a condition of having no pain or having significantly reduced suffering.
+- Age regression and progression: Using the power of one’s imagination to project oneself forwards or backward in time to a condition of having no pain or significantly reduced suffering.
 The next step is to give oneself instructions to behave “as if” this vision were real.

 - The Use of Symbolic Objects: Imagine a sign that captures the essence of your persistent suffering, such as a loud grating noise or a light bulb that is excruciatingly bright.
 The discomfort can be alleviated by gradually lessening the aspects of this sign that irritate the user, such as turning down the level of the noise or turning down the brightness of the light.

 - Imagining pleasant things.
 You may achieve a carefree, secure, and calm mood by directing your attention on a nice location, such as the beach or the mountains, for example, where such a feeling can be obtained.